-Digital marketers get a lot of crazy requests.
+Law firm digital marketing agencies get a lot of crazy requests.
 But suggestions like the one in the title of this blog — which showed up in a Readers’ Digest story about freelancing — can send a marketing account rep walking away holding his head in his hands.
 While we are incredibly blessed and grateful to work with savvy clients who have never asked us to make all their videos “go viral,” we thought this is a good jumping point to discuss what video promotion can do, what it can’t, and why going viral may not be a desirable thing in the first place.

 Why Attorney Videos Don’t Usually Go Viral

 In general, videos go viral not because they’re useful and informative, but because they evoke an emotional response.
-That response may be humor, outrage, compassion or a related feeling.
+That response may be humor, outrage, compassion, or a related feeling.
 Good attorney videos tend to educate to a greater degree than they affect.